Links on SoundGuys may earn us a commission. Learn more.

 - Headphones with planar magnetic drivers tend to be heavier than those with dynamic drivers

 The basic principle of operation for planar magnetic drivers is the same as the dynamic driver: an electrical conductor moves between fixed magnets as an audio signal is passed through it.
-Rather than a coil attached to to a conical diaphragm, the a planar magnetic driver’s conductor is laid out in a 2D pattern and attached to, or embedded in, a film-like diaphragm that can be made extremely flat.
-Multiple magnets are laid out on both sides of this diaphragm, producing a uniform magnetic field, where it stays.
+Rather than a coil attached to a conical diaphragm, the planar magnetic driver’s conductor is laid out in a 2D pattern and attached to, or embedded in, a film-like diaphragm that can be made extremely flat.
+Multiple magnets are laid out on both sides of this diaphragm, producing a uniform magnetic field where it stays.

 How do planar magnetic drivers affect my music?